Rowdy Tellez: High school

-Tellez attended Elk Grove High School.
-He was teammates with fellow future MLB players J. D. Davis, Dom Nuñez, Derek Hill, Nick Madrigal, and Dylan Carlson.
+Tellez attended Elk Grove High School, in Elk Grove, California.
+He was teammates with fellow future MLB players J. D. Davis, Dom Núñez, Derek Hill, Nick Madrigal, and Dylan Carlson.
 Tellez was a 2013 Baseball America High School All-American, 2013 Rawlings First Team All-American, and 2013 Rawlings/Perfect Game All-Region First Team – California.
 He accepted a scholarship offer to play baseball for the University of Southern California.